sandhawke/keyed-set/README.md

 p.length  // => 3  Well, only one of them
 s.clear()
 p.length  // => 1  No need to remember the adds at all

+p.close() // stop watching s
 ```

-Events can be de-queued in an appropriate order using p.shift().
-New
+Events can be de-queued using p.shift().
+New events can safely be
-events can safely be added between calls to p.shift(), which returns
+added between calls to p.shift(), which returns `undefined` whenever
-`undefined` whenever there are no queued events.
+there are no queued events.
+Event order is retained, although
+theory it shouldn't matter.

 [npm-image]: https://img.shields.io/npm/v/keyed-set.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/keyed-set